Nathan Hare: Early life and education

 When Hare enrolled at Langston University, it was the only college to admit Black students in the state of Oklahoma.
 The town of Langston and the college were named for John Mercer Langston, one of five African Americans elected to Congress from the South in the late 19th century, before the former Confederate states passed constitutions that effectively disenfranchised most blacks and ended their participation in politics for decades.
 The town was founded by black nationalists hoping to make the Oklahoma Territory an all-Black state.
 Langston, Oklahoma claimed to being the first all-black town established in the United States.

 One of Hare's professors was the poet Melvin B. Tolson.
 He was also elected mayor of the town for four terms, and was named poet laureate of Liberia.
 His spectacular style of teaching would be portrayed in The Great Debaters.
-Graduating from Langston with his BA in Sociology, Hare won a Danforth Fellowship to continue his education; he obtained an MA (1957) and PhD in Sociology (1962) from the University of Chicago.
+Graduating from Langston with his BA in sociology, Hare won a Danforth Fellowship to continue his education; he obtained an MA (1957) and PhD in sociology (1962) from the University of Chicago.

-Marriage and family

-Hare married fellow Langston University student Julia.
-She worked in communications and public relations, and later collaborated with him on several books and as cofounder of The Black Think Tank.